schleuder/schleuder-website/docs/index.md

 : Lists all public keys known to the list.

 x-add-key:
-: Import the rest of the email-body into the list's keyring.
-Write the ascii-armored key-block below this keyword. — *Note:* This command reads the whole body of the email.
-If you want to use other keywords within the same email, *this must be the last one!*
+: Import the attachments or the rest of the email-body into the list's keyring.
+Only ascii-armored keys are supported.

 x-delete-key: 0x12345678DEADBEEF12345678DEADBEEF12345678
 : Delete the key with the given fingerprint from the list's keyring.